AleksandarFilipov/signalbroker-lin-transceiver/README.md

 - 3 GND
 - 7 Signal

+#### Nice to know
+The device does implement ping, which is helpful for debugging

 >Intention is that the software supports older revision of the PCB, if that's not the case please let us know.